ACADEMIC SUPPORT PROGRAM:

 STRUCTURE & OUTLINE:

-The ASP is chaired by Dr. Fidelis, and supported by Dr. Gupta.
-Both of them work closely with the students in small groups, one on one and as class.
+The ASP is chaired by USMLE tutors, who work closely with the students in small groups, one on one and as class.
 Where ever deemed appropriate, subject experts are called in for providing USMLE based coaching in particular subject and on a particular topic.
-This may include teaching the high yield topics, concepts, discussion of the common presentations and clinical scenarios, etc. The students enrolled in ASP will have access to the faculty at all times, faculty mentoring, an in-class tutoring of over 300 hours, daily practice sessions, and intermittent subject and/or system NBMEs.
+This may include teaching the high yield topics, concepts, discussion of the common presentations and clinical scenarios, etc. The students enrolled in ASP will have access to the faculty at all times, faculty mentoring, and in-class tutoring of over 300 hours, daily practice sessions, and intermittent subject and/or system NBMEs.
 The program will be flexible and individualized to the student’s needs.
-All the students enrolled into the ASP are required to be present in Aruba until the completion of the program.
+All the students enrolled into the ASP are required to be present in Aruba and live in Student Housing until the completion of the program.
+Students are not eligible to take ASP if they do not live in student housing.

 Some of the salient features of the program are: